nroldanf/mlops-zoomcamp/03-orchestration/README.md

 ```

 For example, if we use `a docker flow runner` the agent will be the one responsible for spinning up a docker container and run the flow inside of it.

+## Homework

+A data scientist in your team handed it to you a script and your job is schedule the running of training script using a workflow orchestration - Prefect in this case.
+Below are the requirements.
+Do not implement them yet, we will do so in this exercise.
+Just understand the goal.

+1. The training flow will be run every month.
+2. The flow will take in a parameter called date which will be a datetime.
+a. date should default to None
+b.
+If date is None, set date as the current day.
+Use the data from 2 months back as the training data and the data from the previous month as validation data.
+c.
+If date is passed, get 2 months before the date as the training data, and the previous month as validation data.
+d.
+As a concrete example, if the date passed is "2021-03-15", the training data should be "fhv_tripdata_2021-01.parquet" and the validation file will be "fhv_trip_data_2021-02.parquet"

+3. Save the model as "model-{date}.bin" where date is in YYYY-MM-DD.
+Note that date here is the value of the flow parameter.
+In practice, this setup makes it very easy to get the latest model to run predictions because you just need to get the most recent one.
+4. In this example we use a DictVectorizer.
+That is needed to run future data through our model.
+Save that as "dv-{date}.b".
+Similar to above, if the date is 2021-03-15, the files output should be model-2021-03-15.bin and dv-2021-03-15.b.

+In order, this homework assignment will be about:

+1. Converting the script to a Flow
+2. Changing the parameters to take in a date.
+Making this parameter dynamic.
+3. Scheduling a batch training job that outputs the latest model somewhere